English

 The course allows students the opportunity to develop the following skills:

-- Developing and sustaining independent interpretations of whole texts, supporting them with detailed textual references.
+- Sustain independent interpretations of whole texts, supporting them with detailed textual references.

-- Analysing connections between texts, comparing and contrasting features and qualities that connect and contrast the presentation of themes, characters and settings.
+- Analyse connections between texts, comparing and contrasting features and qualities that connect and contrast the presentation of themes, characters and settings.

-- Analysing the impact of style, language, structure and form.
+- Analyse the impact of style, language, structure and form.

-- Relating texts to their social and historical contexts, and to the literary traditions of which they are a part.
+- Relate texts to their social and historical contexts, and to the literary traditions of which they are a part.

-- Understanding how texts from the literary heritage have been influential and significant over time.
+- Understand how texts from the literary heritage have been influential and significant over time.

 ASSESSMENT STRUCTURE